How to Disable App Installations on Non-System Drives in Windows 11

 What Happens When You Enable This Setting?

-When you set RestrictAppToSystemVolume to 1, users cannot install or move apps to any drive except the system drive (usually C:).
+When you set RestrictAppToSystemVolume to 1, you prevent users from installing or moving apps to any drive except the system drive (usually C:).

 How to Restore Default Behavior